What Are the Laws Governing Prostitution in Sydney?

 Street work

-Street-based sex work is not an offence in NSW, but there are laws regulating how and when street sex workers can solicit for clients and where they can perform sexual services.
+Street-based sex work is not an offence in New South Wales, but there are strict regulations governing when and where street sex workers can solicit clients and perform sexual services.

 Any manner of solicitation by clients or prostitutes which is done in a manner that harasses or distresses the other person is considered a criminal offence.